-1Add 8 oz.
-(236 ml) of Additive Friction Modifier XL-3 or equivalent meeting Ford Specification EST-M2C118-A for complete refill of limited slip axles.
+Add 8 oz.
+(236 ml) of Additive Friction Modifier XL-3 or equivalent meeting Ford Specification EST-M2C118-A for complete refill of limited slip Ford axles.
 Ford design rear axles contain a synthetic lubricant that does not require changing unless the axle has been submerged in water.
-Dana rear axles also contain a synthetic lubricant but do require a change.
-Refer to your scheduled maintenance information for change intervals on Dana rear axles.

-2Add the coolant type originally equipped in your vehicle.
+Add the coolant type originally equipped in your vehicle.